dedsylva/EVE/README.md

-# Eva
+# EVE

 ## The next step for healthcare.

-Eva is an App designed by Tadeu, with the intention of showing the possibiilities of current technology towards HealthCare.
+EVE is an App designed by Dedsylva, with the intention of showing the possibiilities of current technology towards HealthCare.

 <b>This APP has no intention to be comercialized. </b>